wiseman-timelord/GoldWeekly-Indicator/README.md

 - The strategy for trading would rely upon recognizing patterns typically on M15-M30, then be confirming directions for optimal trading with indicators in combination with ones such as the ones supplied here.
 Smma, denotes if rebound is likely possible.
 - The Text I implement is, Good to know stuff and self explanitory.
 - When trading ensure to draw Lines on chart, to clarify patterns.
-- I created this (currently experimental) GPT Profile named [Mt5Mql5-4o1Mini](https://chatgpt.com/g/g-Un4YwjMNH-mt5mql5-4o1mini), for creating my, Indicators and Expert Advisors, it needs improving currently, as it confuses Mql4 with Mql5.
+- I created this (currently experimental) GPT Profile named [Mt5Mql5-4o1Mini](https://chatgpt.com/g/g-Un4YwjMNH-mt5mql5-4o1mini), for creating my, Indicators and Expert Advisor.

 ## Warnings
 - Trading with specified method, in theory is supposed to work, but you should combine with other methods you are experimenting with or knowing of; this indicator will not guarantee success.